-The other course is the BRC or basic rider course.
-The basic course is what all first-time riders will need to take.
-If you take the course using American Bikers Aimed Toward Education (ABATE), then your motorcycle is provided, as well as eyewear and a helmet if you don't already have them.
-The instructors can show you how to know your motorcycle helmet fits properly and point you to the Department of Transportation (DOT) approved helmets.
+The other course is the BRC, or basic rider course.
+The basic course is what all first-time riders should take.
+If you take the course through American Bikers Aimed Toward Education (ABATE), then your motorcycle is provided, as well as eyewear and a helmet if you don't already have them.
+The instructors can show you how to know your motorcycle helmet fits properly and point you to the Department of Transportation (DOT) and Snell Memorial Foundation approved helmets.

 The course is 15 hours in length over the course of multiple days, plus a three-hour pre-course e-course.
 There is also a BRC II, which has a minimum of five hours spent on the range.

-While a $2.00 fee for motorcycle validations each year supports motorcycle rider courses, in part, there are some additional out-of-pocket costs.
-Depending upon your sponsor, you may end up paying between approximately $115 and $245 for your motorcycle rider course.
+While a $2.00 fee for each motorcycle registration validation each year supports motorcycle rider courses in part, there are some additional out-of-pocket costs.
+Depending upon the course sponsor, you may end up paying between approximately $115 and $245 for your motorcycle rider course.

-While the cost may seem expensive up front, remember that learning safety skills now may save you hundreds, or thousands, or dollars in the future.
-As a note, the returning basic rider course, when taken from ABATE, only costs $70.
+While the cost may seem expensive up front, remember that learning safety skills now may save you hundreds, or thousands, of dollars in the future.
+As a note, the returning rider basic rider course, when taken from ABATE, only costs $75.

 Locations for Motorcycle Rider Courses